hydrusnetwork/hydrus/docs/developer_api.md

 The API now tentatively supports CBOR, which is basically 'byte JSON'.
 If you are in a lower level language or need to do a lot of heavy work quickly, try it out!

-To work in CBOR, use CBOR to encode any parameters that you would previously put in JSON, and put Content-Type `application/cbor` in your request header.
+To send CBOR, for POST put Content-Type `application/cbor` in your request header instead of `application/json`, and for GET just add a `cbor=1` parameter to the URL string.
+Use CBOR to encode any parameters that you would previously put in JSON:

 For POST requests, just print the pure bytes in the body, like this:

 ```py
 cbor2.dumps( arg_dict )